Antiferromagnetic Hysteresis above the Spin Flop Field

-In order to interpret the experimental data, we assume that the magnetic field modifies the magnetic anisotropy of the antiferromagnet.
-We describe this contirubution by introducing an additional, phenomenological energy term, relevant above $B_\text{sf}$:
+Therefore, we consider another approach to interpret the experimental data.
+We assume that the magnetic field modifies the magnetic anisotropy of the antiferromagnet.
+We describe this contribution by introducing an additional, phenomenological energy term, relevant above $B_\text{sf}$:

-into the equation~(\ref{eqn:1}).
+into the equation~(\ref{eqn:1}) with a coefficient $\xi$.
 It appears only if the magnetic field has nonzero components for both easy directions.
-Thus, it follows the symmetry of the experimental observations and can describe the unexpected hysteretic behavior of the anitferromagnet when a strong magnetic field is parallel to a hard direction.
-For negative $\xi$ such contribution enhances the energy barrier separating between the states with different orientations of the Néel vector seen as an enhancement of the effective anisotropy field.
+Thus, it follows the symmetry of the experimental observations and can describe the unexpected hysteretic behavior of the AF when a strong magnetic field is parallel to a hard direction.
+For negative $\xi$, such contribution enhances the energy barrier between the states with different orientations of the Néel vector seen as an enhancement of the effective anisotropy field.
 We believe that this contribution originates from the field-induced tilting of the orbital momentum from the easy axis; and hence we call it L-model.

-The existence of the hysteresis loop in SMR can be reproduced by the new model with $\xi=-0.082$ as demonstrated by the solid red lines in Fig.~\ref{fig:10T} and Fig.~\ref{fig:25T}.
+The existence of the hysteresis loop in SMR can be reproduced using the L-model with $\xi=-4.02$ as demonstrated by the solid red lines in Fig.~\ref{fig:10T} and Fig.~\ref{fig:25T}.
 Good agreement of the hysteresis width between the model and experiments is obtained for all magnetic fields tested experimentally (Fig.~\ref{fig:hysts}).
-Slight deviations from the model that can be seen in the experimental data in Fig.~\ref{fig:10T} as a rounded shape of the hysteresis loop and a difference in the curvature near $\alpha = \pm 45^{\circ}$ can be interpreted as a sign of a domain structure and magnetic inhomogeneity of the system (these are also the features of the blue, domain model curve) or the contribution of the angular momentum into the SMR signal.
+Slight deviations from the model that can be seen in the experimental data in Fig.~\ref{fig:10T} as a rounded shape of the hysteresis loop and a difference in the curvature near $\alpha = \pm 45^{\circ}$ can be interpreted either as a signature of a domain structure and magnetic inhomogeneity of the system (these are also the features of the blue, domain model curve) or the contribution of the angular momentum into the SMR signal.